supabase/pg_replicate/README.md

 ## Docker

-To create the docker image for replicator run `docker build -f ./replicator/Dockerfile .` from the root of the repo.
+To create the docker image for `replicator` run `docker build -f ./replicator/Dockerfile .` from the root of the repo.
+Similarly, to create the docker image for `api` run `docker build -f ./api/Dockerfile .`.

 ## Design